-Mayon’s southern neighbor Mt.
-Bulusan is also an active volcano.
-It is located in Sorsogon, a coastal province in the southernmost tip of Luzon island.
+Mayon’s southern neighbor, Mt.
+Bulusan, is also an active volcano.
+It is located in Sorsogon, a coastal province on the southernmost tip of Luzon island.

 Although it is the fourth most active volcano in the Philippines with at least 15 recorded eruptions, these have only been mild.
 Locals are used to ash explosions from the volcano which can last for years.
 Bulusan’s worst eruption involving lava flows and landslides lasted from 1918 to 1922.